ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 after the other with no additional padding or structure.
 The order in which they are stored is described in the next section.

+Merkle trees in Roughtime have a maximum height of 16.

 ### Root Value Validity Check Algorithm {#check-algorithm}

 This section describes how to compute the root hash of the Merkle tree